feedhenry/fh-fhc/doc/endpoints.md

-fhc-endpoints(1) -- FeedHenry Endpoints
+fhc-hosts(1) -- FeedHenry hosts
 =======================================
 ## SYNOPSIS

-    fhc endpoints <app-id>
+    fhc hosts <app-id>

 ## DESCRIPTION

-This is a utility command to see the various endpoints an App has.
+This is a utility command to see the various hosts an App has.